leondap/IOdatabase/README.md

 The sequences can be obtained as a DNAbin object in mydata$fasta and the metadata as a table in mydata$metadata

 ---------------------------------------------------------------------------------------------------------------------------------------
-- Version 1.0.1 is now available with a few minor corrections and 94 new sequences from this paper; https://doi.org/10.1111/mec.16594
+- Version 1.1 is now available with a corrections and 1172 new sequences and 2 species more
-- The dataset now contains 32224 sequences                                                                                     -
+- The dataset now contains 33298 sequences                                                                                     -
 ---------------------------------------------------------------------------------------------------------------------------------------

 ### Inspect the checklist.